-Rebecca A. Musarra
+Rebecca Musarra

-Rebecca Musarra is an associate at Grant & Eisenhofer, where she focuses her practice on corporate governance, complex securities litigation and appraisal actions on behalf of institutional investors, as well as consumer class action litigation.
+Rebecca Musarra is an associate at Grant & Eisenhofer, where she focuses her practice on corporate governance and complex securities litigation on behalf of institutional investors.
 Prior to joining G&E, Ms. Musarra worked as an appellate law clerk to the Chief Justice of the Supreme Court of the Virgin Islands in St. Thomas, Virgin Islands.